Program Overview

 Master's Degree + Dietetic Internship

-For graduate prepared interns, the non-degree Dietetic Internship is a 2- semester internship program with a focus on Sustainable Food Systems.At completion of the MDI, interns will obtain a certificate (DI verification statement) that will qualify them to take the Registration Examination for Dietitians.
+Designed for graduate prepared interns who hold a masters degree, the non-degree DIis a 2- semester internship program with a focus on Sustainable Food Systems.
+At completion of the program, interns will obtain a DI verification statement and be eligible to take the Registration Examination for Dietitians.

 Program Benefits